hiveot/hub.capnp/README.md

 ## Summary

 The WoST Hub provides a shadow representation of discovered Things.
 Things register themselves with the Hub while consumers discover and control things through the Hub.
-The Hub acts as an intermediary and avoid the need to provide direct access to Things by consumers.
+The Hub acts as an intermediary and avoids the need to provide direct access to Things by consumers.
 This keeps the Thing isolated and secure.

 The WoST Hub is intended to be used with WoST compliant IoT devices (WoST Things)and legacy devices.
-WoST compliant devices automatically discover the Hub on a local network and provision themselves with the Hub.
-After provisioning the device sends its Thing Description and its events to the Hub, from where it can be accessed and monitored.
+WoST compliant devices can automatically discover the Hub on a local network and provision themselves with the Hub.
+After provisioning the device sends its Thing Description(s) and events to the Hub, from where it can be accessed and monitored.

 Legacy devices that are not WoST compliant are accessed through plugins that convert between the legacy format and WoT standards.
-They can be used as if they are WoT devices via the Hub APIs.
+They can be used as if they are WoT/WoST devices via the Hub APIs.

-In either case WoST Things are never accessed directly.
+In either case WoST Things are not accessed directly.
 WoST managed IoT devices should remain in a secured fire-walled area.
 End users view and control the devices through the Hub.
 For use within the Local Area Network this works entirely stand-alone and no Internet access is required.
-For remote access and monitoring, the Hub can connect securely to a cloud based Hub.
+For remote access and monitoring, the Hub can connect securely to a cloud based intermediary/Hub.
 Here too, there is never a direct connection from the Internet to the local network.

 The features of the Hub is provided through plugins.
 Core plugins provide support for Thing provisioning and discovery.